-Best Places to stay in Mauritius
+Best Areas to stay in Mauritius

 The North Coast of Mauritius trail blazed tourism path for holidaymakers and from the start, it was a true winner sporting the island’s best beaches and soft, white sand.
 Initially, the northern parts were the closest thing visitors had to a resort town.
-Until today, its bursting at it seams with bars, restaurants and off-site shops.
+Until today, its bursting at it seems with bars, restaurants and off-site shops.

 Grand Baie is where it’s happening and your stay will not be complete without having experienced top evening entertainment, island dining and world-class diving spots.
 Despite the continual expansion and development, there is a tranquility and ease that calls as soon as your toes reach the waters of the Indian Ocean.

 Once you’ve had your fair share of water activities, you’ll find plenty to do and see offshore.
 The North Coast is home to botanical gardens, historical ruins, waterfront bazaars, sugar cane fields and museums.
 Be sure to visit the Bazaar of Port Louis, where local vendors and craftsmen gather to sell their wares.

 Most visitors will agree that the West Coast is probably the most popular location for a stay on the island – unbeatable beaches ranging from the fine white sands of Trou aux Biches in the far north, to the calm, isolated Le Morne Peninsula on the southwestern tip of the island.
 Le Morne is where honeymooners meet a truly romantic setting: a long stretch of sand, a reef-protected lagoon and mesmerizing sunsets that falls against the foot of the mountain.